 In 2012, by now a long-term resident of Glasgow, Bob returned to full-time folk music.
 In 2017, he released Land and Sea, 12 self-penned musical tales from Caledonian life and legend.
 As one reviewer remarked, “as per the title of one of these songs, Bob literally is ‘The Seanachai’, or traditional storyteller/historian.”
 Playing on the album with Bob were accomplished folk performers Bernadette Collier on backing vocals, Wendy Weatherby on ‘cello, Kate Kramer on fiddle, and Avril Cleland on whistle.

-Bob’s forthcoming album The Barren Fig will feature another dozen songs on Scottish themes dealing with war and peace, laughter and sadness, far-flung adventure and life by your own fireside.
-Kate Kramer features once more on fiddle, with Annie Neville on accordion, and Pauline Vallance on clarsach (Celtic harp) and flute.
+Bob’s next album The Barren Fig (2019) featured another dozen songs on Scottish themes dealing with war and peace, laughter and sadness, far-flung adventure and life by your own fireside.
+Kate Kramer appeared once more on fiddle, with Annie Neville on accordion, and Pauline Vallance on clarsach (Celtic harp) and flute.

-If you’d like to help him get The Barren Fig out into the world, and perhaps provide some ongoing help to finance future recordings and gigs, please consider making a regular contribution (be it ever so small) via Bob’s Patreon site.
+If you’d like to provide some ongoing help to finance future recordings and gigs, please consider making a regular contribution (be it ever so small – even a couple of bucks/month makes a big difference if it’s regular) via Bob’s Patreon site.
 The site shows $ contributions, but will accept most currencies (so will Bob).
-Here’s another song from The Barren Fig to help you decide:

 Music by Bob Leslie, lyrics by Bob Leslie & Hugh MacDiarmid